johnnyjmendoza/Movie-Trailer-Website/README.md

 # Movie-Trailer-Website

-Python based webpage that displays my favorite movies.
+Python based webpage that displays movie trailers of my favorite movies.
 Once compiled, a static HTML file is created and can be launched independently to view the website.

-**Overview**
+**Detailed Overview**

-This Python program will create a website with my favorite Movie Trailer's when you run the media center file in Python's IDLE.
+This Python program will create a website with my favorite Movie posters that in turn launch movie trailers via Youtube when you run the media center file in Python's IDLE.
 After the program is run for the first time, you will find an HTML file in the same folder as the program.
 Launching this HTML file in your favorite browser such as Mozilla Firefox or Microsoft Internet Explorer will allow